McLaren Vale is the birthplace of the South Australian wine industry and home to some of the world’s oldest grape vines.

 Walk or cycle the Shiraz Trail

-The eight kilometre (five mile) Shiraz Trail follows an old railway line between McLaren Vale and Willunga.
-Taste the region’s signature shiraz along the way at wineries such as the globally renowned Wirra Wirra, where you can try and make your own blend of the winery's famous Church Block label; and Hardy’s Tintara, which bottled its first vintage back in 1857.
+The eight-kilometre (five-mile) Shiraz Trail follows an old railway line between McLaren Vale and Willunga.
+Taste the region’s signature Shiraz along the way at wineries such as the globally renowned Wirra Wirra, where you can try and make your own blend of the winery's famous Church Block label; and Hardy’s Tintara, which bottled its first vintage back in 1857.
 Hire a bike from Onya Bike Hire at the Carriage Café or Oxygen Cycles, both on McLaren Vale's main road, and ask the local Visitor Information Centre for a map.
 If you're up for it, the trail continues for another 30 kilometres (19 miles) as the Coast to Vines Rail Trail.

 Taste wine in a work of art

 One of the most unique experiences in the region can be found at d’Arenberg winery.
-It’s home to The Cube, an avant-garde five-storey structure fashioned after an unfinished Rubik’s, complete with a ‘Museum of Alternate Realities’, a virtual fermenter and a tasting room.
+It’s home to The Cube, an avant-garde five-storey structure fashioned after an unfinished Rubik’s Cube, complete with a ‘Museum of Alternate Realities’, a virtual fermenter and a tasting room.
 Stay on for a meal at the Cube restaurant, a luxury dining experience that challenges convention.
 For something a touch more casual, d'Arry's Verandah Restaurant offers delicious meals showcasing local, seasonal produce.

 Every Saturday morning, rain, hail or shine, more than 80 farmers and artisan food producers set up at the Willunga Farmers Market selling everything from cheeses and chutneys to chocolates, honey, organic fruit and vegetables and flowers.
 The region is also famous for its olive oil, with names such as Lloyd Brothers making small high-quality batches.
-Brands such as Cocco and Eyes of Adonia use organic olive oil from McLaren Vale to make their exquisite body care products.
+Brands such as Maine Beach and Eyes of Adonia use organic olive oil from McLaren Vale to make their exquisite body care products.